 Want to jump straight to the answer?
-The best collaboration software for most people is definitely Zoho Projects.
+The best collaboration software for most people is Zoho Projects or Asana.

-After researching and demoing the best collaboration tools on the market today, I narrowed down my list of recommendations to seven.
-I’ll cover the features, benefits, pricing, use cases, and potential drawbacks in an in-depth review for each one below.
+After researching and demoing the best collaboration tools on the market today, I narrowed down my list of recommendations to eight.
+I’ll cover the features, benefits, pricing, use cases, and potential drawbacks in an in-depth review of each one below.

 Zoho Projects is one of the best all-in-one collaboration solution for project management.
 It’s an affordable and user-friendly option for businesses of all shapes and sizes.